Paleo Banana Pudding (Gluten Free, Dairy Free)

 How to Make Paleo Banana Pudding

-1. Add the cashews, coconut cream, coconut yogurt, maple syrup, vanilla and salt to a high speed blender and blend on high for 90-seconds to 2-minutes until smooth and creamy, set aside.
+1. Add the cashews, coconut cream, coconut oil, coconut yogurt, maple syrup, vanilla and salt to a high speed blender and blend on high for 90-seconds to 2-minutes until smooth and creamy, set aside.

 2. Slice the bananas and set aside.